DominatorStufs/Payz/README.md

-# ZenPay Virtual Currency
+# Payz Virtual Currency

-ZenPay is a virtual currency system designed to facilitate secure and seamless digital transactions.
+Payz is a virtual currency system designed to facilitate secure and seamless digital transactions.
 Built with JavaScript, Next.js, MongoDB, Shadow-cljs, and Clerk authentication, ZenPay offers a modern and efficient platform for managing virtual currencies.
 (hobby project)

 # Preview